 When the Wolf Pack have the ball:

 Watch for the Wolf Pack to exploit the roughed up Cougar defense and attack them with the pass.
 Nevada runs the ball almost twice as much as they pass, but its rushing offense only accounts for 40 percent of the Wolf Pack's total yardage.
 Quarterback Cody Fajardo is both the leading passer and leading rusher on the team, so expect him to make plays through the air and on the ground.
 He is passing the ball with 62 percent accuracy and has nine touchdowns to six interceptions.
-Watch for running back Don Jackson, who is averaging around four yards per carry, to get the bulk of the called runs.
+Watch for running back Don Jackson to get the bulk of the called runs.
 Receivers Jerico Richardson and Hasaan Henderson lead a talented group of receivers that has allowed Fajardo to spread the ball around and not rely on one receiver.
 Henderson is the go to guy when needed, so watch for Fajardo to get him the ball under any circumstance, letting his talented receiver make the play.

 Watch for the Cougars to try and find the balance between aggressive run stopping and dropping players back in coverage.
 The more aggressive the Cougars have been, the more big plays have been made available to the opposing offense.
 Watch for some of the pass rush to carry over from last week as the defense looks to rattle Fajardo and works to force him into turning the ball over.
 The Cougars have been strong against the run, so expect that to continue while they look to improve their pass defense.